crysalead/chaos-orm/docs/models.md

 $schema->primaryKey('uuid');
 ```

-> Note: Composite primary keys have not been implemented in Chaos to minimize the [object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
-It would add a extra overhead with non negligible performance impact otherwise.
+Note: Composite primary keys have not been implemented in Chaos to minimize the [object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
+Indeed it adds extra overhead with non negligible performance impact.

 ### <a name="schema"></a>Schema

-In the previous example you noticed that fields and relations have been defined using the `::_define()` method.
+In the previous example you noticed that fields and relations are defined using the `::_define()` method.
 More informations on [how to define a schema can by found here](schemas.md)

-Once done, you can retrieve the model's schema using `::schema()` or defined relations using `::relations()`:
+Once defined, model's schema is available through `::schema()` and relations through `::relations()`:

 ```php
 $relations = Gallery::relations(); // ['images']
 ```

-And to get a specific relation you need to use `::relation()`:
+To get a specific relation use `::relation()`:

 ```php
 $relation = Gallery::relation('images'); // A `HasMany` instance